davidmytton/paper-video-streaming-network-energy/README.md

 ### Methodology

-1. 20 participants who are willing to run a network trace on their personal computer will be recruited from multiple countries.
+1. Participants who are willing to run a network trace on their personal computer will be recruited from multiple countries.
+We will need at least 10 participants but are not setting an upper limit.
 2. YouTube, Netflix, Facebook Video and Instagram make up a majority of all internet and mobile traffic (Sandvine, [2019](https://www.sandvine.com/global-internet-phenomena-report-2019), [2020](https://www.sandvine.com/download-report-mobile-internet-phenomena-report-2020-sandvine)).
 These will be used as the destinations for the traceroutes.
 They use sophisticated mechanisms to ensure the best user experience which means the network destination can change for every user ([Adhikari et al., 2012](https://doi.org/10.1109/INFCOM.2012.6195644); [Juluri et al., 2013](https://ieeexplore.ieee.org/document/6573037); [Loh et al., 2019](https://doi.org/10.1145/3304109.3325819); [Nguyen, Fourmaux & Deleuze, 2019](https://doi.org/10.1007/978-3-030-14413-5_13)).
 The correct destination will be detected using the open source [`youtube-dl`](https://ytdl-org.github.io/youtube-dl/index.html ) running in simulation mode to reveal the destination URL but not download content. `youtube-dl` supports other sites, not just YouTube.
 3. Traces will be collected using [Scamper](https://www.caida.org/tools/measurement/scamper/), an open source implementation of [Paris traceroute](https://paris-traceroute.net ) designed for academic research ([Luckie, 2010](https://doi.org/10.1145/1879141.1879171)). *Paris traceroute* deals with the inability of `traceroute` to handle load balancing ([Augustin, Friedman & Teixeira, 2007](https://doi.org/10.1109/E2EMON.2007.375313)).
 Detecting accurate routing is important to record the correct hops.
-No personal information will be collected; the source IP will be removed to anonymise each trace.
+No personal information will be collected; the source IP will be removed.
-4. Steps 2-3 have been implemented in a Python wrapper so the participant can run a command to collect the data, once over Wi-Fi and once tethered over 4G.
+4. Steps 2-3 have been implemented in this Python wrapper so the participant can run a command to collect the data, once over Wi-Fi and once tethered over 4G.
 No content is downloaded and a traceroute uses a tiny amount of data, so this will not affect 4G data caps.
-The participant will return the results to me via e-mail.
+The participant will return the results to via e-mail to david.mytton19@imperial.ac.uk.
-5. Based on the routing, the underlying network architecture will be researched.
-6. Energy will be allocated to devices utilised in each workload scenario.

-This will allow workload specific ranges for the energy usage of the internet to be estimated.
+5. This will allow workload specific ranges for the energy usage of the internet to be estimated.

 ### Content